ratep1/js-websocket-reconnect-client/docs/PUBLISHING.md

 3. **Verify GitHub release:** Check releases page for automated release

 4. **Monitor downloads:** Check npm package page for download stats

+## ⚠️ Important Notes

+### Protected Branch Policy
+- **Master branch is protected** and requires pull requests for all changes
+- The automated release workflow only creates Git tags - it doesn't modify master directly
+- Version bumps should be done manually through pull requests when needed
+- All package publishing is automated through GitHub Actions once releases are triggered

+### Security Requirements
+- Repository requires `NPM_TOKEN` secret for automated publishing
+- `CODECOV_TOKEN` is needed for coverage reporting in pull requests
+- All releases are automatically tagged and documented